aliyun/alibabacloud-edgeroutine-cli/WEBVIEW.md

 ### 3. Rendering

-+ The use of rendering pages is similar to **Debug**, only get requests are supported;
++ Only supports GET requests
-+ Enter the URL address that meets the rules in the input box of the rendering page, click Go to get the response data to render html
++ Enter the url to get the response data

-Sample code:
+example:

 ```
 async function handleRequest (request) {